rohitkotha10/CarParkingApp/README.md

 install apache maven and add maven to path.
 run these commands in the backend root directory `carpark`
 install dependencies with `mvn install`
-before starting backend create a database in mysql with the name  `carparktesting` and run the mysql server at port 3306
+before starting backend create a database in mysql with the name  `carparkapp` and run the mysql server at port 3306
 start backend server with `mvn spring-boot:run` at port 8080
 The postman collection `PostmanTests.json` was used for tesing some backend commands